 On April 10, 2006, Little Gem Life Sciences LLC, individually and purportedly on behalf of a class of persons similarly situated, filed a complaint against Orphan Medical and former officers of Orphan Medical in the United States District Court for the District of Minnesota.
 The complaint alleges that the defendants made false and misleading statements in the proxy statement prepared by Orphan Medical in connection with the solicitation of proxies to be voted at the special meeting of Orphan Medical stockholders held on June 22, 2005.
 The purpose of the special meeting was to consider and vote upon a proposal to adopt the definitive merger agreement pursuant to which we acquired Orphan Medical.
 The plaintiff seeks damages for itself and the putative class, in an unspecified amount, together with interest, litigation costs and expenses, and its attorneys' fees and other disbursements, as well as unspecified other and further relief.
 On October 25, 2006, the defendants filed a motion to dismiss the complaint and oral argument on the motion was heard by the United States District Court for the District of Minnesota.
-On February 16, 2007, the United States District Court for the District of Minnesota granted the defendants' motion to dismiss the complaint, with leave to amend.
-On March 14, 2007, the plaintiff filed an amended complaint, and the defendants responded with a motion to dismiss on March 16, 2007.
+On February 16, 2007, the United States District Court for the District of Minnesota granted the defendants' motion to dismiss on March 16, 2007.
 Oral argument on the motion was heard on June 8, 2007.
 On September 13, 2007, the United States District Court for the District of Appeals for the Eighth Circuit.
 On November 21, 2007, the plaintiff filed its brief with the United States Court of Appeals for the Eighth Circuit.
 On November 21, 2007, the plaintiff filed its brief with the United States Court of Appeals for the Eighth Circuit.
-On November 21, 2007, the plaintiff filed its brief with the United States Court of Appeals for the Eighth Circuit.
-On November 21, 2007, the plaintiff filed its brief with the United States Court of Appeals for the Eighth
+On May 15, 2008.
+We cannot predict or determine the outcome of this matter or reasonably estimate the amount of any judgments or payments that might result from an adverse outcome.